 - Benzyl alcohol has local anaesthetic and antiseptic properties, helping to reduce discomfort

-- A water-repellent excipient base, including paraffin and other waxes, creating a protective seal
+- A water-repellent excipient base, including paraffin and other waxes, creates a protective seal

-The difference that I had noticed on Michael’s eczema was out of this world.
+The difference that I had noticed in my eldest’s eczema was out of this world.
 It actually works better than most creams and treatments I have used.

 After trying out the Sudocrem Skin Recovery Cream, I realised this was another magic product that helped to calm red and sensitive skin!
 It can be used every day both morning and night, to treat any little skin trouble spots and moisturise dry patches.
 It really kept the dry patches softer and after a few uses, they were nearly gone.

 3. Dry Skin